renra/oop-inheritance/README.md

 - The head of the hierarchy chain can be created manually or using the setStatic function.
 Manual creation means to assign its "static" property a JSON of desired properties and functions and assigning the object itself to its prototype.class.
 That value will be used as a reference by its instances.
 If you use the setStatic helper and still want to assign some values to the object's prototype, beware that setStatic assigns the class to the object's prototype automatically so it's a good idea to first tweak the prototype and only then call setStatic so that the class is not overwritten.

 - You can inherit from many sources at the same time.
 In case of name collisions, the function or property that is defined first, is always preserved but the ancestors are updated, which leads to interesting implications.
 See Shifting.
 As of yet, backtracking(nor superfunctions reliably) does not reasonably work with multiple inheritance.
 The object will always be "aware" of only one branch of its ancestors.

+### This module does not handle private and protected attributes at all